CENTRAL COAST SMALLBORE

 AND AIR RIFLE CLUB

-about our club|
+About our club|

 There is parking on site as well as enclosed toilets.

 We shoot in a social setting and our members come from all different walks of life across all different ages – young, old and in between.
-We keep scores, but as the saying goes, "we're not shooting for cattle stations" so most of our shoots are relaxed and having fun is important, but regular competitions are run.
+We keep scores, but as the saying goes, "we're not shooting for cattle stations" so most of our shoots are relaxed and having fun is important, but monthly competitions are run.

 Thinking of trying out our sport?
 We’re more than happy for you to attend one of our orientation days to get a feel for how it all works.
 We welcome new members.